cludwigtay/ReACT-Virginia/README.md

 # V2 Draft
 ## AC Construction parameters
 Transformer makes examples with apriory of how to solve.
 Still constructs computing system through examples.
 Examples include input in string to output strings.
-Information routing graphs, sequence of binary ops, learn program that takes ints and makes an addressing program.
+Information routing graphs, sequence of binary ops, learn program that takes ints and makes an addressing program that can calculate integer pos correctly over many examples with recurrence.
+Computing systems should be highly parallel (Transformer like) to leverage simplicity of many common tasks.

 # Optimizer